-See the following statement in "COMPLIANCE WITH STS REQUIREMENTS", §1(i):
+See the following statement in "COMPLIANCE WITH STS REQUIREMENTS", §(1)(i)(i):

-<<(ii) for the purpose of compliance with article 20(10) of the Securitisation Regulation, under the Warranty and Indemnity Agreement each Originator has represented and warranted that: (i) the Receivables have been originated by the Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above) in the ordinary course of its business; (ii) as at the Transfer Date, the Receivables comprised in the Portfolio have been selected by the Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above) in accordance with credit policies that are not less stringent than the credit policies applied by the Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above) at the time of origination to similar exposures that are not assigned under the Securitisation; (iii) the Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above) has assessed the Debtors' creditworthiness in compliance with the requirements set out in article 8 of Directive 2008/48/EC; and (iv) the Originator has a more than 5 (five) year-expertise in originating exposures of a similar nature to the Receivables.
+<<(i) for the purpose of compliance with article 20(10) of the EU Securitisation Regulation, under the Warranty and Indemnity Agreement each Originator has represented and warranted that: (i) the Receivables have been originated by the relevant Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above) in the ordinary course of its business; (ii) each Loan Agreement was entered into only after the relevant Originator or the relevant person in charge diligently abided by the creditworthiness assessment (also pursuant to article 8 of Directive 2008/48/EC) and the relevant debtor has met all the relevant requirements (iii) the credit assessment of the Debtors is not less rigorous than that which each Originator (or, as the case may be, the other banks indicated under paragraph (1)(c) above) had applied to similar non-securitised exposures at the time of their creation; (iv) the relevant Originator has a more than 5 (five) year-expertise in originating exposures of a similar nature to the Receivables; and (v) the pool of Loans does not include any loan that was marketed and underwritten on the premise that the loan applicant or, where applicable, intermediaries were made aware that the information provided might not be verified by the relevant Originator.
 In addition, there are no exposures that can be sold to the Issuer after the Issue Date in respect of which any of the Originators should fulfil the obligation to disclose without undue delay any material changes from prior underwriting standards (for further details, see the sections headed "The Portfolio");>>.